khaors/geocompr/main.md

 ] and a growing number of actively developed packages which are designed to work in harmony with **sf** (Table \@ref(tab:revdep)).

 Table: (\#tab:revdep)The top 5 most downloaded packages that depend on sf, in terms of average number of downloads per day over the previous month.
-As of 2017-12-07 there are 47 packages which import sf.
+As of 2017-12-16 there are 47 packages which import sf.

 package    Downloads
 --------  ----------
-plotly          2358
+plotly          2230
-raster          1966
+raster          1822
-spdep           1172
+spdep           1101
-leaflet          765
+spData           817
-spData           622
+leaflet          712

 ## The history of R-spatial